 Under mounting public pressure, the superintendent denied that one of the consultants he had hired was his brother-in-law, as alleged.
 At this point, the state Auditor General got into the act and launched an investigation, revealing that this particular consultant (who was receiving $1,500/day) was indeed the superintendent’s brother-in-law, with a criminal record to boot.

-In January 2004 as a direct result of what Cullen had uncovered the superintendent resigned.
+It took some time, but as a direct result of what Cullen had uncovered, the superintendent resigned.
 An internal audit team from the district found more evidence that the superintendent paid other relatives, including his wife, as consultants.
 Currently the FBI and the Pennsylvania Auditor General’s Office of Special Investigation are pursuing the investigation further.

 All the effort was well worth it, Cullen believes, although she says, “I was persona non grata among some status quo people, but lots of other people are saying thank you.”